Industries we test

 Do you only work with these industries?

 No. These are where we have the deepest pattern recognition, but we work across industries.
-The shape of an engagement is the same — a senior tester, a report your team will read, and a retest of reported findings after fixes.
+A senior tester, a report your team will read, and a retest of reported findings — the shape is the same.

 Why does industry context matter for a pentest?

-Because the pressures are different.
-A SaaS team is testing for a customer questionnaire.
-A fintech is testing for PCI and transaction integrity.
-A healthcare team is testing for HIPAA and ePHI flows.
-The technical work overlaps, but the scope, the report framing, and the controls we map to are tuned to what your business has to answer.
+Because the pressures differ.
+A SaaS team tests for a customer questionnaire; a fintech for PCI; a healthcare team for HIPAA.
+The technical work overlaps, but scope, report framing, and control mapping are tuned to what your business has to answer.

 How does industry scope change the engagement?

-Three things change: which surfaces get the most depth, which threats we model first, and how the report is framed for auditors and customers.
+Three things change: which surfaces get the most depth, which threats we model first, and how findings are framed for auditors.
 Pricing and timeline depend more on scope size than on industry.

 We are in an industry you don't list — can you still help?

 Yes.
 The scoping call is the same.
-We will ask what regulators, customers, or boards are pressuring you, and tune the engagement to that.
-You will know within thirty minutes whether we are a good fit.
+We'll ask what regulators, customers, or boards are pressuring you and tune the engagement to that.
+You'll know within a quick chat whether we're a good fit.

 Not sure which scope your industry calls for?